Franz Xaver Dorsch: Life

 Dorsch was born in Illertissen in the Allgäu region of Bavaria.
 He served in the German Army during the First World War from 1 June 1917 to 2 January 1919, leaving with the rank of sergeant.
 After demobilising he joined the paramilitary Freikorps and participated in the crushing of the Bavarian Soviet Republic in May 1919.
 Later that year he enrolled as a student of civil engineering at the Technische Hochschule Stuttgart, now the University of Stuttgart, and qualified as an architect in 1928.
 From 1929 to 1933 he worked with Fritz Todt, later to become the founder of the Organisation Todt, at the Munich engineering firm of Sager und Wörner.

 Both men were early supporters of Adolf Hitler.
-Dorsch joined the embryonic Nazi Party and its paramilitary wing, the Sturmabteilung, in 1922 and he participated in the unsuccessful Beer Hall Putsch of 8–9 November 1923.
+Dorsch joined the embryonic Nazi Party and its paramilitary wing, the Sturmabteilung (SA), in 1922 and he participated in the unsuccessful Beer Hall Putsch of 8–9 November 1923.
 He was later entitled to wear the Golden Party Badge and the Blood Order of the Nazi Party in recognition of his early service.
+In the SA, he would go on to attain the rank of SA-Brigadeführer.
 In July 1933, Todt was appointed by Hitler as the Generalinspektor für das deutsche Straßenwesen ("Inspector General for German Roadways"), charged with the task of building the German autobahn network.
 Todt recruited Dorsch to serve as his deputy and Leiter (head) of the OT Zentrale office in Berlin, working on the autobahn project.
 In 1938 Dorsch played a leading role in the building of the Siegfried Line (known as the Westwall in German), a vast defence system stretching more than 630 km along German's western borders from the Netherlands to Switzerland.

 From December 1941 he directed the construction of the Atlantic Wall along the western coastline of occupied Europe, though his work was criticised by the military for ignoring input from the Army and Navy.
 On 8 February 1942 Fritz Todt was killed in an air crash.
 He was replaced by Albert Speer, Hitler's chief architect.
-Speer retained overall control of the OT as Minister of Armaments and War Production but gave Dorsch the authority to run it as he saw fit, in effect making him the operational chief of the OT.
+Speer retained overall control of the OT as Reich Minister of Armaments and War Production but gave Dorsch the authority to run it as he saw fit, in effect making him the operational chief of the OT.
 In recognition of his service, Dorsch was awarded the Knight's Cross of the War Merit Cross with Swords on 13 May 1943.